jjaymasterz/Gamarr/gamarr/README.md

-# Game Organizer Application
+# Enhanced Game Organizer Application
-This is a web-based application to organize console games.
+This version includes:
+- A Game Library UI
+- A Form to Add New Games
+- Basic Navigation
+- Database and API Support